 The Art Library is a closed stack (non-browsing) and non-circulating collection devoted primarily to Art History, Visual arts, Architecture and Design.

-The Art Library of the Calouste Gulbenkian Foundation aims to provide information access to readers whose research needs include studies in History of Art, Fine Arts and Architecture:
+The Art Library of the Calouste Gulbenkian Foundation aims to provide information access to readers – national and foreign citizens over 16 years old – whose research needs include studies in History of Art, Fine Arts and Architecture:

 - Students in Professional Art Schools